hochiang13/dns_test/README.md

 Introduction
 ============

-Bash script to test DNS nameserver with dig.
-Run a loop that runs dig every 2 seconds, and append output to test_output.txt if a string can be found in the output of dig.
+Bash script and python program to test DNS nameserver with dig.
+Run a loop that runs dig every 1 seconds, and append output to test_output.txt.
+Python program will parse the output file, and put it into histograms.

 Notes on dig output
 -------------------